 Instead of one confident answer, it gives you confidence percentages and sometimes multiple possibilities.
 You can specify which part of the plant you’re photographing — leaf, flower, bark, fruit — which helps narrow things down when the overall shape is ambiguous.

-Best for: Outdoor plants, foraging, field botany, and anyone who prefers a scientific approach over a polished consumer app.
+Best for: Outdoor plants, field ID, gardeners, and anyone who wants a free identification workflow first.

 iNaturalist